LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 }
 ```

 This JSON policy ensures that any user attempting to access the bucket, who is not `24188516@student.uwa.edu.au`, will be denied all actions related to S3.
-The policy applies to all objects within the `24188516-cloudstorage` bucket, as specified by the **`Resource`**.
+It also applies to all objects within the `24188516-cloudstorage` bucket, as specified by the **`Resource`**.

 #### Python Script to Apply the Policy

 Since the policy parameter in `s3.put_bucket_policy()` only accepts a JSON string, we load the JSON policy from `bucketpolicy.json`, convert it into a string using `json.dumps()`, and then apply it to the bucket using `s3.put_bucket_policy()`.

+> ### Workflow:

+This script does the following:
+1. Reads the JSON policy from `bucketpolicy.json`.
+2. Converts the policy into a string format.
+3. Applies the policy to the S3 bucket using `s3.put_bucket_policy()`.

 Here’s the Python script to apply the policy: